Skip to content

 How payouts work

-Every match is a pooled payout.
-All stakes go into one pot.
+Every match has a single match pot.
+All stakes go into it.
 When the match settles, only the players who picked the correct result share the pot — proportionally to how much they staked.

-Unlike traditional betting, payouts are not fixed.
+There are no fixed odds.
 Your return depends entirely on how many players were correct and how much stake was on the winning outcome.

 • The pot = 500 base + 50 per pick + any chip-boosted stakes.